ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ## Ubuntu MATE Welcome

 Welcome and Boutique have been given some love.

-  * The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions
-  * Welcome now has snappier animations and transitions
+The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions Welcome now has snappier animations and transitions.
+Items select for install or removal via the Software Boutique are now added to a queue so you can select several installs and removals and process them all at once.

 ### Browser Selection